vmware/vks-image-builder/docs/windows.md

 ## Prepare for Image Builder

-Follow the [standard tutorial][tutorials-base] to prepare the environment for vSphere Tanzu Kubernetes Grid Image Builder.
+Follow the [standard tutorial][tutorials-base] to prepare the environment for vSphere Kubernetes Service Image Builder.

 ## Get Windows Server and VMware Tools ISO